 In this Oracle tutorial, we will learn about the rowid datatype in the oracle database.
 Also, we will illustrate how to use it to create rowid columns for a table in oracle.

-The ROWID datatype in Oracle 21c is used to store the unique address of a row in a database table.
-It is stored in hexadecimal format and is 18 characters long.
+The ROWID datatype in Oracle 21c stores the unique address of a row in a database table.
+It is 18 characters long and stored in hexadecimal format.
 ROWID is the fastest and most efficient way to access a specific row in a table.

 A ROWID is a combination of the file number, block number, and row number, which together identify the location of a row in the database.
 The file number and block number identify the database block that contains the row, and the row number identifies the row within that block.